-If you’re all about seeing Atlanta’s major attractions and museums, CityPass is a way to prepay for admission tickets and get a discount on the places you already planned to visit.
+If you are planning to check out Atlanta’s major attractions and museums, CityPass is a way to prepay for admission tickets and get a discount on the places you already planned to visit.
 Combined with commuting on MARTA while in the city, you can save money by avoiding a car rental fees and cost of gas, especially if you build your entire trip around hotels and attractions that are near train stations.

 To get started, view basic information on Atlanta CityPass destinations, MARTA itinerary options and recommendations on how to make the most of your sightseeing.